herdin/herdin.github.com/_posts/writing/2019-08-20-apply-tls-to-tomcat-custom-openssl-certification.md

 req -config <LOCATION OF openssl.cnf FILE> -new -key <MY PRIVATE KEY FILE NAME> -out <MY CSR FILE NAME>

 # EXAMPLE
-OpenSSL> req -config ./openssl.cnf -new -key delete.me.plz.key -out delete.me.plz.csr
+OpenSSL> req -config ./openssl.cnf -new -key delete.me.plz.private.key -out delete.me.plz.csr
-Enter pass phrase for delete.me.plz.key:
+Enter pass phrase for delete.me.plz.private.key:
 You are about to be asked to enter information that will be incorporated into your certificate request.
 What you are about to enter is what is called a Distinguished Name or a DN.